orbitse/data-512-a1/README.md

   - [seaborn](http://seaborn.pydata.org) -- Note: this library is only for style purposes and is not essential

   If necessary, you can pip install any of the above libraries, _e.g._ `pip install requests` or `pip3 install requests`.
-  Additionally, if you have any version of python 3.X installed, you should already have the csv, json, and requests libraries installed.
-Those libraries will also be used in hcds-a1-data-curation.ipynb.
+  Additionally, if you have any version of python 3.X installed, you should already have the csv, json, and requests dependency libraries installed.
+These libraries will also be used along with matplotlib, pandas, and seaborn in hcds-a1-data-curation.ipynb.

 ### Final CSV Data File: en-wikipedia_traffic_200801-201709.csv